luau/UniversalSynSaveInstance/README.md

 Or shortly USSI, a project aimed at resurrecting saveinstance function from [Synapse X Source 2019] & Other Executor Source leaks :trollface:.<br />
 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances.

+Important part about this saveinstance is that it doesn't modify anything, therefore reduces the amount of detection vectors by a lot.

 # Notes

 - Credits are appreciated 💖
 - Do NOT claim you wrote this :accessibility:
 - Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) :finnadie:

-# 💖 Support Us & Our Work:
+# 💖 Support Us & Our Work

 <a href='https://ko-fi.com/M4M1JNH5G' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' title='KO-FI' /></a>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M1JNH5G "KO-FI")